Published:

 7.4 Check incoming payments and follow up

-8. Checklist: Collect membership fees digitally
+8. Checklist: Collecting membership fees digitally

 Email addresses of all members collected and updated